 Wernicke encephalopathy is often reversible when it’s caught and treated early on.
 However, if it goes untreated, Wernicke can quickly progress into Korsakoff syndrome and cause debilitating and irreversible long-term effects.
 Ataxia (involuntary muscle movements), involuntary eye movements, and speech impediments are all long-term complications of WKS.

 In some cases, the effects of WKS may be so damaging and severe that they require long-term hospitalization or institutionalization.
 Less than 10% of individuals who develop WKS recover enough to be discharged from long-term care[3].
-Those who do recover still experience a decreased quality of life and a significantly diminished life expectancy.
+Those who recover still experience a decreased quality of life and a significantly diminished life expectancy.
 One study revealed that 50% of patients with WKS are expected to die within eight years of diagnosis[4].

 Treatment for WKS